The Dangers of Deleting Microsoft Visual C++ Redistributable Libraries

 In this case, command1 will be executed first, followed by command2, regardless of whether command1 is executed successfully or not.
 Then, regardless of whether commands 1 and 2 succeed or fail, command 3 will be executed.
 So, we can say they execute serially one by one.

-Usecase of semicolon operator in Powershell is as follows
+The use case of the semicolon operator in Powershell is as follows

 This will release the IP assigned to the computer and renew the new ip.